hellowhirl/DSA/README.md

 - Unlike arrays, linked lists can grow and shrink automatically
 - Consists of a group of nodes in sequence
   - holds 2 pieces of data: value and address (reference) of next node in the list
+      - any random location can be assigned in memory
   - First node is Head and last node is Tail

 Lookup